bitnami/containers/bitnami/dataplatform-exporter/README.md

 Check the [official Data Platform Blueprint 1 documentation](https://bitnami.com/stack/data-platform-metrics-exporter#configuration) for more information.

-## Branch Deprecation Notice

-Data Platform Blueprint 1's branch 0 is no longer maintained by upstream and is now internally tagged as to be deprecated.
-This branch will no longer be released in our catalog a month after this notice is published, but already released container images will still persist in the registries.
-Valid to be removed starting on: 01-31-2022

 ## Contributing

 We'd love for you to contribute to this container.
 You can request new features by creating an [issue](https://github.com/bitnami/bitnami-docker-dataplatform-exporter/issues), or submit a [pull request](https://github.com/bitnami/bitnami-docker-dataplatform-exporter/pulls) with your contribution.